Streamlining Token Purchases

 The findings revealed a key opportunity: most widgets treated purchase as an isolated action, while users needed a connected, end-to-end experience within their wallet.

-04. Feature Lifecycle Mapping
+04. Lifecycle Mapping

 We mapped the entire presale lifecycle — from token discovery to token claim — to identify how this new feature could support users at every stage.
 This holistic approach helped define the value proposition: